 Planning a Halloween Party or playdate for the kids this year?
-Time to crank the fun up a few notches with these 25 amazing and crowd-pleasing, Halloween Party Games for Kids that are loads of fun! (updated with even more games for 2022)
+Time to crank the fun up a few notches with these 70 amazing and crowd-pleasing, Halloween Party Games for Kids that are loads of fun! (updated with even more games for 2023)

 Best Halloween Games for Your Party

-25+ Halloween Party Games for Kids (and adults!)
+70+ Halloween Party Games for Kids (and adults!)

 Whether your party is “fall-themed” or full-on Halloween, any of these classic Halloween games would be spooktacularly fun and are great for all ages!

-If you’ve never participated in a donut-eating race, you are missing out!
-You’ll want to do a little “donut testing” beforehand to make sure you’ve got a sturdy donut, but it is a great game not only for Halloween parties but birthday parties too.
-If you can get the adults to participate, your stomach will hurt from all the laughing, I promise!
+You are missing out if you’ve never participated in a donut-eating race!
+You’ll want to do a little “donut testing” beforehand to ensure you’ve got a sturdy donut, but it is a great game not only for Halloween parties but birthday parties.
+It’s perfect for the littlest ones and the older kids too.

 4. Frankenstein Bowling (tin can bowling Halloween game)

 This Halloween Game is budget-friendly and can be enjoyed by even the youngest partygoer.
 Save your cans and either paint them or cover them with Halloween-themed scrapbook paper.
 I’m not sure which is more fun, the actual bowling or decorating the cans!